Learnosity/learnosity-sdk-asp.net/readme.md

 ## Contents

-Solution consists in two projects:
+Solution consists in 3 projects:
  * LearnositySDK
  * LearnositySDKUnitTests
+ * LearnositySDKIntegrationTests

 ### LearnositySDK

 This project is a class library built in compatibility with .NET Standard 2.0

-This project uses only one external dependency: Newtonsoft.Json library (http://james.newtonking.com/json)
+This project uses only one external dependency: [Newtonsoft.Json](https://www.newtonsoft.com/json)

 ## Installation